What could be better than owning your very own home gym?

-One of the key items you need along with actual weight plates itself is a good quality Olympic Bar.
-You’ll need this for Squats, Deadlifts, Bench, Shoulder Press, Cleans, Upright Rows, Curls, T-Bar Rows, the list is endless.
+One of the key items you need along with weight plates themselves is a good quality Olympic Bar.
+You’ll need this for Squats, Deadlifts, Bench, Shoulder Press, Cleans, Upright Rows, Curls, T-Bar Rows; the list is endless!

-Now out of everything to scrimp and save on personally, I would spend a little extra and buy a really good quality bar.
+Now out of everything to scrimp and save on, spend a little extra and buy a really good quality bar.
 Remember this thing is going to be dropped and bashed about for years.
 There is nothing more annoying than trying to use a bar which has bent over time.
 Bite the bullet and get one which will last a lifetime.
-I would recommend the BodyMax Competition Olympic Weightlifting Bar.
+We would recommend the BodyMax 7ft Olympic Barbell.

 Obviously, there is no point in having a top quality Barbell without plenty of weight to put on it.
 Again, this isn’t just a straightforward matter of buying a few plates.
 You need to decide what you plan on doing with them.
 If you’re planning to do plenty of exercises which involve dropping the weights to the ground e.g. Deadlifts and Cleans (which you should be) then you should definitely invest in a set of Bumper Plates.

 Due to the thick rubber coating on bumper plates, they will not bend or crack over time and can take a considerable amount of abuse.
 If you have enough money, then a full set of bumper plates would be ideal.
 You can often get cheaper ones if you go for plain black rather than colour coded (although coloured ones look mint).
-However, to save money I would say to get one set of 20’s or 25’s and then buy cast iron or rubber coated ones for the rest of your plates.
+However, to save money, we would advise getting one set of 20’s or 25’s and then buy cast iron or rubber coated ones for the rest of your plates.

-For me personally the main issue I have is space, so squat stands for me are ideal.
+For many people, space can be an issue, so squat stands are ideal.
 These are also more easily moved, but lack the host of benefits of a full power rack.
 Squat stands are also considerably cheaper and the price and benefits increase as you move up to a squat rack, half rack and so on.

 Finally, unless you plan to do exercises on the floor, a good quality adjustable bench is your next port of call.
 What to remember with this is how much stress the bench will be under with your bodyweight and then potentially the bar and plates as well.
 The last thing you want is a wobbly cheap bench which could collapse over time so again without going too crazy, invest in a decent quality bench which will last a lifetime.

-In my opinion if you’re planning on training forever, as I am, then it’s a great investment to make and having your own workout space is awesome.
+If you’re planning on training forever, like we all are, then it’s a great investment to make, having your own workout space is awesome!